tocco/tocco-docs/framework/architecture/hibernate/entity-persister.rst

 Lazy initialization of CollectionInitializer
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The :java:extdoc:`CollectionInitializer<org.hibernate.loader.collection.CollectionInitializer>` instances are also lazily initialized for the same reasons as above (memory usage and startup performance).
+The :java-hibernate:`CollectionInitializer <org/hibernate/loader/collection/CollectionInitializer>` instances are also lazily initialized for the same reasons as above (memory usage and startup performance).